-14. Have you received a previous dose of a non-FDA authorized or approved COVID-19 vaccine) (AstraZeneca - VAXZEVRIA, Sinovac - CORONAVAC, Serum Institute of India - COVISHIELD, Sinopharm/BIBP, COVAXIN, Novavax - Covovax or Nuvaxovid)?
+18. Have you received a previous dose of a non-FDA authorized or approved COVID-19 vaccine)1 (AstraZeneca - VAXZEVRIA, Sinovac - CORONAVAC, Serum Institute of India - COVISHIELD, Sinopharm/BIBP, COVAXIN, Novavax - Covovax or Nuvaxovid)?

-- If yes, identify if the patient has received a complete or partial series of WHO Emergency Use Listing (EUL) vaccine. - o If the patient received a complete series (e.g., 2 doses) of a WHO-EUL COVID-19 vaccine, CDC considers them to be fully vaccinated and no additional doses are needed.
-If this patient is seeking a booster dose, CDC's EUI has authorized a booster dose of the Pfizer-BioNTech vaccine ONLY for individuals who are at least 12 years old or older, and whose primary vaccine series was at least 5 months ago.
-Booster doses of either Moderna or Janssen COVID-19 vaccines are not permitted at this time.
+• If yes, identify if the patient has received a complete or partial series of WHO Emergency Use Listing (EUL) vaccine.

+If the patient received a complete series (e.g., 2 doses) of a WHO-EUL COVID-19 vaccine, CDC considers them to be fully vaccinated and no additional doses are needed.
+If this patient is seeking a booster dose, CDC's EUI has authorized a booster dose of the Pfizer-BioNTech vaccine for individuals who are at least 12 years old or older, or Moderna vaccine for those 18 years and older and whose